Vxidh/OSDev/README.md

 # OSDev
-Building an OS from scratch.
+Writing an OS for x86 architecture.